What Is Microfinance? A Powerful Guide to Positive Impact

 For decades, banks focused only on big businesses and wealthy clients, leaving many people without access to financial support.
 This led to a huge gap between those who could grow their wealth and those who were stuck in financial hardship.

-This was created to fill that gap.
-Instead of requiring assets like houses or land as security, it institutions allow people to borrow small amounts with flexible repayment terms.
+Microfinance was created to fill that gap.
+Instead of requiring assets like houses or land as security, institutions allow people to borrow small amounts with flexible repayment terms.
 Over time, this concept has transformed into a global movement, bringing financial stability to millions.

 The History of Microfinance

 The idea of lending small amounts of money to those in need isn’t new—it’s been around for centuries.
-However, modern microfinance started gaining attention in the late 20th century.
+However, it started gaining attention in the late 20th century.

 YearMilestone